 This annual community event in mid-winter is a hoot.
 Submit your work and if our four judges select your work, you’ll be reading your work to a packed audience in January.
 If your work is not selected, no big deal.
 You’ll then have the opportunity to come be part of the raucous audience and think about how relieved you are to not be up on stage.

-WritersRead has explored themes of love, food, travel, elements, taboos, transformation, the dark side, and now, encounters—close encounters, missed encounters, near encounters, and so on.
+WritersRead has explored themes of love, food, travel, elements, taboos, transformation, the dark side, encounters, and now, awakenings.

 - WritersRead is a community event meant to promote the written word in the north woods.
 It is open to all, no matter of geography, as long as you can make the performance.